Revisiting Event Study Designs: Robust and Efficient Estimation: Challenges Pertaining to Conventional Practice

-This example illustrates the severe short-run bias of TWFE OLS: the long-run causal effect, corresponding to the early-treated unit A and the late period 3, enters with a negative weight ($-1/2$).
-Thus, the larger the effects are in the long-run, the smaller the coefficient will be.
+This example illustrates the severe short-run bias of the static specification: the long-run causal effect, corresponding to the early-treated unit $A$ and the late period 3, enters with a negative weight ($-1/2$).
+Thus, larger long-run effects make the coefficient smaller.